How Often Do You Need to Update a Website?

 2) Fresh Content

 When it comes to keeping your site fresh, your blog and vlog are an excellent way to do it.
 Ideally, if you can update your blog once a week, that signals Google to visit and index your site more frequently.
 If you can’t manage writing or recording content yourself, you can always outsource it and get great results.
+New website content is important if you want the search engines to keep adding new keywords to your site’s ranking.
+A simple blog post once or twice a week in a topic area that you have expertise in will be enough to start to gather more traffic to your web page.

 Make sure to review your FAQs regularly.
 If you hear the same questions from a lot of your customers, make sure to add them to the website.